Directory of Legislation

 On this page you will find a list of legislation and legislative instruments applicable to compliance management at UNE.
 Clicking on the name will take you to more information, where a link is provided.
 This may be an external website or document.

-- Dangerous Goods (Road and Rail Transport) Act 2008 (NSW) - Level 3An Act to make provision for safety in the transport of dangerous goods by road and rail as part of the system of nationally consistent road and rail transport laws, to ensure that dangerous goods are transported efficiently and safely to minimise impacts on people, property and the environment.
 This Act regulates the transport of flammable, toxic, corrosive and other substances such as petrol, acetylene, liquefied petroleum gas, chlorine, arsenic and acids.
 These goods, due to their physical, chemical and toxicological properties, pose a significant risk to human life, health, property and the environment, especially while being transported.

 Under section 7 (6) the Minister cannot give directions for data sharing with DAC to the University.